 We expect to increase capital spending as we continue to grow our business and expand and enhance our data centers and technical infrastructure.
 Future capital requirements will depend on many factors, including our rate of sales growth.
 In the event that our sales growth or other factors do not meet our expectations, we may eliminate or curtail capital projects in order to mitigate the impact on our use of cash.
-Capital expenditures were \$2.5 million and \$1.6 million for the three months ended September 30, 2014 and 2015, respectively, exclusive of capitalized internal-use software costs of \$0.9 million and \$2.0 million for the same periods, respectively.
-Lower capital expenditures for the three months ended September 30, 2014 was mainly due to the timing of cash payments for capital expenditures.
+Capital expenditures were \$1.6 million and \$3.0 million for the three months ended September 30, 2015 and 2016, respectively, exclusive of capitalized internal-use software costs of \$2.0 million and \$2.9 million for the same periods, respectively.